Citizenship: Criticism

 The concept of citizenship is criticized by open borders advocates, who argue that it functions as a caste, feudal, or apartheid system in which people are assigned dramatically different opportunities based on the accident of birth.
-It's also criticized by some libertarians, especially anarcho-capitalists.
+It is also criticized by some libertarians, especially anarcho-capitalists.
 In 1987, moral philosopher Joseph Carens argued that "citizenship in Western liberal democracies is the modern equivalent of feudal privilege—an inherited status that greatly enhances one's life chances.
 Like feudal birthright privileges, restrictive citizenship is hard to justify when one thinks about it closely".